 Taking into protection

 If the parent (or legal guardian) is unable (or unwilling) to stop the child at risk by resorting to primary services, to ensure that the child's development can be provided in a family environment with help, the municipal notary takes the child into protection.
-The notary will review its own decision at least once a year.
+The guardianship authority supervises the justifiability of the decision at least once a year.
 The parent has the right to parental custody during this process.

 The child welfare agency can ensure that the child - if the decision is in the interest of the child – is cared for by another family (named by the parents) who will temporarily accommodate, care for and educate the child because of the parent's health, justified absence, or other family reasons for as long as necessary at the request of the parent(s).
 In this period the parent(s) has no right to parental custody.